jollyjinx/sma2mqtt/AI/OPERATIONS.md

 The image uses `CMD ["sma2mqtt"]`, not an entrypoint.
 Supplying arguments after the image replaces that default command, so repeat `sma2mqtt` before any options.

 On 2026-07-22, a local-architecture Docker build and `sma2mqtt --help` container smoke test passed.
-Linux compilation emitted a deprecation warning for MQTTNIO's event-loop provider but completed and copied the resource bundle.
 A controlled run with reachable devices and broker is still required for network behavior.

 The Dockerfile copies only `Package.swift` before resolution and does not copy `Package.resolved`.
 It therefore resolves the newest compatible dependency graph, which can differ substantially from a developer's local checkout.
 Treat dependency updates observed only inside Docker as deliberate inputs to validation, not as proof that the locked/local graph is equivalent.